kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs12.jpg)
 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs13.jpg)

+**note** We copy the files/folders that are, in our opinion, most relevant in OSD troubleshooting :
+- Dism : this will help you with errors injecting anything dism related (language packs, drivers, ...)
+- Panther : for troubleshooting unattend.xml or domain-join related issues
+- Software : we are heavy advocates of using the powershell app deployment toolkit for application installs, by default the PSADT logs to this folder and copying this folder helps in troubleshooting application related install issues during OSD

 Ok, we're all setup for testing !
 Run your task sequence and if all goes well, once it finished, you should see a zipfile with the hostname of the device you staged and a timestamp in your azure storage explorer

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs14.jpg)